wmde/query-builder/README.md

 # query-builder
 🔍️ A simple query builder for Wikidata SPARQL queries

+## Test system

+You can test this query builder in https://query-builder-test.toolforge.org

 ## Development

 The following examples use `docker` and `docker-compose` to ease creating a level playing field for development but they are not essential to this project.